Filter Options

 Is a chimp trekking trip in Kibale safe?

-“Chimp tracking in Kibale is widely regarded to be safe.
+“Chimp trekking in Kibale is widely regarded to be safe.
 We have never heard of a visitor being injured by a chimpanzee.
-Having said that, a large chimp is comparable in size to a human adult, and far stronger, so it is important to follow your guide’s instructions to ensure your safety.
+Having said that, a large chimp is similar in size to a human adult, and far stronger, so it is important to follow your guide’s instructions to ensure your safety.
 Children under the age of 12, being smaller and more vulnerable than adults, are not allowed to go chimp trekking in Kibale.
 For reasons of both safety and comfort, it is a good idea to wear good walking or hiking shoes, a long-sleeved shirt and long trousers.
-Tucking your trouser legs into your socks minimizes the risk of being attacked by safari ants (which are harmless but quite common and have a nasty bite) and other creepy-crawlies.
+Tucking your trouser legs into your socks reduces the risk of being attacked by safari ants (which are harmless but quite common and have a nasty bite) and other creepy-crawlies.
 Neutral colors that blend into the bush (khaki, green, gray) are recommended, and a walking stick might be useful for navigating through tricky areas.”

 4